-Capital expenditures for property, plant and equipment are estimated to be \$180 million for the full year 1999 and will be financed primarily by internally generated funds and will largely represent investment in utility operations.
+Capital expenditures for property, plant and equipment are estimated to be \$170 million for the full year 1999 and will be financed primarily by internally generated funds.
+These expenditures will largely represent investment in rate base.
 Construction, investment and financing programs are continuously reviewed and revised in response to changes in competition, customer growth, inflation, customer rates, the cost of capital, and environmental and regulatory requirements.